Information correct as at January 2019

-From the 1st of May 2017 Student Visa Services will no longer be accepting any applications for students who do not currently hold a valid student visa.
+Student Visa Services cannot accept visa applications for students who do not currently hold a valid student visa.
 If you hold a visitor or work visa you will have to apply directly to Immigration New Zealand.

 Documents required if applying on campus at the University of Otago

-Visa-on-Campus Application Form (169KB) completed and signed.
+Student Visa Application (INZ 1012) (745KB) completed and signed.
 Please print clearly in capital letters using blue or black ink.
 Hard copies of this document are available from the International Office.

 All questions must be answered in full.
 If there is not enough room on the form for your answers, please use a separate sheet of paper.

-One recent passport size photograph, less than six months old.
+Two recent passport size photographs, less than six months old.

-Receipt for payment of University of Otago tuition fees or confirmation of Scholarship, if applicable.
+Receipt for University of Otago tuition fees or confirmation of Scholarship/Financial Guarantee.

 Only the following documents are accepted:

-- Bank statement in your name no older than 7 days, obtained after your tuition fees have been paid, showing the last 3 months transactions.
-Internet banking statements may be acceptable if they include the name of the bank, your name, the account number, the date, balance and three months transactions.
-You may be asked to explain any deposits of over NZ$5000.00 transferred within New Zealand on your statement and may be asked for evidence of the relationship between you and the person who made the deposit; or
+- Your bank statement/s (or transaction history) printed after tuition fees have been paid and less than 7 days old showing the last 3 months of transactions.
+If you transfer money between accounts please obtain bank statement/s (or transaction history) for all those accounts.
+Internet banking statements, including Funds Transfer Scheme accounts, may be acceptable if they include the name of the bank, your name, the account number, the date, balance and three months transactions.
+You may be asked to explain any deposits of over NZ$3000 transferred within New Zealand on your statement and may be asked for evidence of the relationship between you and the person who made the deposit; or

 - Sponsorship (only to be used if the same person or organisation completed the form for your first offshore visa application):

-- A Financial Undertaking for a Student form completed by a relative or friend.
+- A Financial Undertaking for a Student (INZ1014) form completed by a relative or friend.

 - For courses of less than 36 weeks you will need to show funds of at least NZ$1,250 a month for living expenses.